 Our team — including veterans, attorneys, and caring patient advocates — can help you get treatments and compensation for mesothelioma.
 Call (877) 450-8973 to get started.

 While a mesothelioma stage 1 diagnosis can be devastating, there is hope.
-Veterans and civilians with stage 1 mesothelioma often have a better prognosis and more treatment options available than those with advanced mesothelioma.
+Veterans and civilians with stage 1 mesothelioma often have a better prognosis and more treatment options than those with advanced mesothelioma.

 For example, veterans can get free or low-cost medical care from world-renowned mesothelioma specialists through the VA Health Care System.
 Seeing a specialist offers the best chance at extending life.